Group-5-Final-Project/Final-Project/README.md

 ![alt_text](https://github.com/Group-5-Final-Project/Final-Project/blob/572a2b0f9f07bebc6970aaa2627c144231d4caf0/assets/img/portfolio/polarity.jpg)

 This brought about the question of whether the sentiment analysis was unsuccessful, or whether this topic wasn't as contentious as we had originally thought.
-One reason for the large number of neutral tweets could be due to the fact that we had not specifically filtered out tweets from news sources.
+One reason for the large number of neutral tweets could be due to the fact that we had not specifically removed tweets from news sources.
 Generally speaking, news is presented in neutral or objective language, which certainly would impact these scores.
 Removing data from known news sources is a consideration for future studies.

 We decided to validate our findings in the literature, and looked to similar studies to compare.
-We were able to find several studies ([1](mdpi.com/2078-2489/12/5/204), [2](https://www.hindawi.com/journals/cmmm/2021/4321131/), [3](https://pmj.bmj.com/content/early/2021/08/08/postgradmedj-2021-140685), [4](https://www.jmir.org/2022/2/e31726/)) that corroborated our findings, and confirmed a largely positive or neutral sentiment.
+We were able to find several studies ([1](mdpi.com/2078-2489/12/5/204), [2](https://www.hindawi.com/journals/cmmm/2021/4321131/), [3](https://pmj.bmj.com/content/early/2021/08/08/postgradmedj-2021-140685), [4](https://www.jmir.org/2022/2/e31726/), [5](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8157498/)) that corroborated our findings, and confirmed a largely positive or neutral sentiment.
 That, coupled with steady [global vaccination rates](https://ourworldindata.org/covid-vaccinations), affirms that our findings are valid.
 It is worthwhile to note however, that sentiments do vary by region and by the vaccine manufacturer.

 In the context of this dataset, the general sentiment is positive and neutral.

 #### Have sentiments changed throughout the pandemic and do pandemic milestones impact opinions?

+The answer to this is both yes and no. Our data suggests that although significant events (e.g. policy changes, lockdowns, etc) will impact sentiment, the general trend, and the general distribution of sentiments has remained fairly consistent throughout the study period.
+We have noticed that towards the end of 2021, and in January 2022,

 ![alt_text](https://user-images.githubusercontent.com/89050277/153068974-f0f13fc5-c55d-47f4-868f-a35082d83477.png)